White spot disease

 • report it immediately.

-Early detection is important to stop the establishment and spread of aquatic pests.
-If you see an unusual freshwater or marine creature, report it immediately.
+Early detection is important to stop the establishment and spread of aquatic pests and diseases.

 24 hours a day, 7 days a week